Gumbel Counterfactual Generation From Language Models: Experiments

-\paragraph{Setup.} We focus this analysis on the MEMIT-edited model, where the location of the Louvre was updated from ``Paris'' to ``Rome''.
-We begin by prompting the original model to generate sentences that mention Paris as the location of the Louvre, such as \sentence{Paris offers many attractions, but the}.
-See \cref{app:memit} for details.
-We filter out sentences that do not mention both Paris and the Louvre, resulting in 75 sentences.
+\paragraph{Setup.} We begin by prompting the original model to generate sentences that mention Paris as the location of the Louvre and Australia as the habitat of Koalas, such as \sentence{I visited the Louvre in the city of} or \sentence{Koalas are native to}; See \cref{app:memit} for details.
+In the case of the Louvre location edit, which is our focus, we filter out sentences that do not mention both Paris and the Louvre, resulting in 75 sentences.
 We then generate the counterfactuals with the counterfactual model.

-\paragraph{Results.} First, we observe that the Louvre-focused counterfactuals deviate much more from the semantics of the original sentences than non-Louvre-focused generations.
-The median normalized longest prefix consists of only 23\% of the tokens in the original sentences, compared with around 50\% in the Wikipedia-based counterfactuals.
-A manual inspection of the counterfactuals reveals a significant deviation from the semantics of the original sentences.
-For instance, the counterfactual of \sentence{Among all the art museums in the world, the Louvre stands tall in the Parisian art scene, having been at the same spot since 1793} is the sentence \sentence{Among all the art museums in the world, the Louvre alone, which has been open to visitors for more than 2,000 years, is one of the most visited.}.
-Altogether, \emph{the counterfactuals are mostly \textbf{not} minimal}: they do not change just the location of the Louvre, but other (unrelated) parts of the sentence.
+\paragraph{Results.} See \cref{fig:examples-gpt2-louvre} for a sample of the results.
+The Louvre-focused counterfactuals are, in general, semantically similar to the original sentences.
+At the same time, \emph{the counterfactuals are \textbf{not} minimal}: they do not change just the location of the Louvre, but other (unrelated, but possibly correlated) parts of the sentence.
 This reflects either side effects of the intervention itself \citep{qin2024does,gu2024model,gupta2024model}, or spurious associations that exist in the model between certain locations and the continuation of the prompt \citep{tu2020empirical}.
-With respect to correctness, we find that 60.0\% of the counterfactuals mention Rome as the location of the Louvre, while 40.0\% still mention Paris.
+With respect to correctness, we find that 54.6\% of the counterfactuals mention Rome as the location of the Louvre, while 45.4\% still mention Paris.